 Just down the road from my home in Paris, companies like Ledger are advancing blockchain technologies that are shaping the next iteration of the Internet—one that’s open, decentralised and secure.
 In Berlin, Vaayu is using AI and machine learning technologies to build the world’s first carbon tracking software.
 Amsterdam continues to lead the world as a ‘living lab’ for connected, inclusive and sustainable solutions to mobility.
 In Vilnius, Vinted is steadily growing the largest online consumer marketplace in Europe for second-hand fashion.
 In Brussels, policy-makers are architecting systems to foster innovation, empowering people to create technologies that could solve the world’s biggest problems.
 They’re also creating safeguards that are inspiring digital policy all over the world.

 These changes are shaping the next era for Europe across culture, business and technology.

 I’m thrilled to take the lead at the Lovie Awards during this pivotal moment for Europe.
 We’ve re-envisioned our look (thanks to the Bureau for Visual Affairs), what we stand for, the work we recognise and who judges it.
 Matching our ambition to your work and today’s European Internet.

-I encourage you to participate in this pivotal year, the Early Entry Deadline is May 26th – submit your best work to take advantage of early entry pricing now at lovieawards.com.
+I encourage you to participate in this pivotal year, the Final Entry Deadline is July 21st – submit your best work to take advantage of early entry pricing now at lovieawards.com.

 After all, Europe’s Internet history has just begun.